dhoer/choco-selenium/ReadMe.md

 ﻿# Selenium

-Installs selenium standalone, hub, or node service.
+Installs selenium standalone, hub, or node server.

 The selenium-server-*.jar, *capabilites.json, *config.json, and *.cmd
 files are located in `<Get-ToolsLocation>/selenium` directory.

+Windows service is available for all roles, but is recommended only for hub unless you are testing with headless browsers.
+The startup script requires logon, but it allows selenium access to drive the GUI browser.
+See AutoLogon section below for information on how to configure Windows to logon automatically on reboot.

 ## Prerequisites